albertgassol1/coat_mpc/README.md

   <img src="assets/wml.png" width="400" />
 </p>

-This library was developed and used to tune the cost function weights of [AMZ](https://www.amzracing.ch/en)'s driverless racing car.

-Furthermore, it has been tested with a modified version of the  CRS framework: [Chronos and CRS: Design of a miniature car-like robot and a software framework for single and multi-agent robotics and control](https://arxiv.org/pdf/2209.12048.pdf) .
-This framework includes an open source simulator, estimator and MPCC, besides many other functionalities.
+This method has been tested with a modified version of the  CRS framework: [Chronos and CRS: Design of a miniature car-like robot and a software framework for single and multi-agent robotics and control](https://arxiv.org/pdf/2209.12048.pdf).
+This framework includes an open-source simulator, estimator, MPCC, and many other functionalities.
 Code available here: https://gitlab.ethz.ch/ics/crs.

+Additionally, COAt-MPC was used to tune the cost function weights of [AMZ](https://www.amzracing.ch/en)'s driverless racing car.

 ## Results Video
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Ep_BX3BDaeU/0.jpg)](https://www.youtube.com/watch?v=Ep_BX3BDaeU)